-Generally, there are two types of MOSFET; N-channel MOSFET and P-channel MOSFET, working in either enhancement mode or depletion mode.
+Generally, there are two types of MOSFET, N-channel MOSFET, and P-channel MOSFET, working in either enhancement or depletion mode.
 N-channel MOSFETs have electrons flow as charge carriers.
 Conversely, P-channel MOSFETs have holes as charge carriers.
 IRF1010E is an example of an N-channel MOSFET type.
-In today's post, we'll give you a detailed guide on IRF1010E by discussing its operation, pin configuration, applications, and features.
+Today's post will give you a detailed guide on IRF1010E by discussing its operation, pin configuration, applications, and features.

 What is IRF1010E?

 IRF1010E is an N-channel power MOSFET commonly applicable in high-speed switching applications.
 And unlike a bipolar junction transistor, a current-controlled electric component, IRF1010E is a voltage-controlled device.
 It also comes with terminals on the emitter, collector, and base.